mehdipourfar/webp-server/README.md

     curl -H 'Token: 456e910f-3d07-470d-a862-1deb1494a38e' -X DELETE "http://localhost:8080/delete/lulRDHbMg";
     ```

 * `/health/  [Method: GET]`: It returns `200` status code if server is up and running.
-It can be used by container managers to check the status of a container.
+It can be used by container managers to check the status of a `webp-server` container.

 ## Frontend APIs